blubblub/serverless-nest-monorepo/README.md

 plugins:
   - serverless-nest-monorepo
 ```
-Both `provider` and `service` settings are ignored, but are there for main serverless config validation.
+*Both `provider` and `service` settings are ignored, but are there for main Serverless framework config validation, since plugins are loaded after configuration.*

 ## Usage

 Once root `serverless.yml` is set up and each microservice you wish to run has `serverless.yml` in it's app directory, run `serverless mono` from the root.
+Command has two required parameters:

+- `nestApp` Nest app to run

+Example 1: Run `serverless offline` for microservice `service1`
 ```
-serverless mono --nestApp service1
+serverless mono --nestApp service1 --command offline
 ```

 ### Caveats